Nicaragua entry requirements for Oman passport holders

 Frequently asked questions

-The visa on arrival is not extendable.
-You must leave Nicaragua before the visa expires.
-Overstaying can result in fines and future entry bans.
+No, the visa is not extendable.
+You must leave Nicaragua before your authorized stay expires.
+Overstaying can result in fines or deportation.

 Official sources